Focal mechanism: Graphical representation ("beachball plot")

 The data for an earthquake is plotted using a lower-hemisphere stereographic projection.
 The azimuth and take-off angle are used to plot the position of an individual seismic record.
 The take-off angle is the angle from the vertical of a seismic ray as it emerges from the earthquake focus.
 These angles are calculated from a standard set of tables that describe the relationship between the take-off angle and the distance between the focus and the observing station.
-By convention, filled symbols are used to plot data from stations where the P-wave first motion recorded was up (a compressive wave), hollow symbols for down (a tensional wave), with crosses for stations with arrivals too weak to get a sense of motion.
-If there are sufficient observations, one may draw two well-constrained orthogonal great circles that divide the compressive from the tensional observations and these are the nodal planes.
+By convention, filled symbols plot data from stations where the P wave first motion recorded was up (a compressive wave), hollow symbols for down (a tensional wave), and crosses for stations with arrivals too weak to get a sense of motion.
+If there are sufficient observations, one may draw two well-constrained orthogonal great circles that divide the compressive from the tensional observations, and these are the nodal planes.
 Observations from stations with no clear first motion normally lie close to these planes.
-By convention the compressional quadrants are colour-filled and the tensional left white.
+By convention, the compressional quadrants are colour-filled, and the tensional is left white.
 The two nodal planes intersect at the N (neutral)-axis.
-The P and T axes are also often plotted; with the N axis these three directions respectively match the directions of the maximum, minimum and intermediate principal compressive stresses associated with the earthquake.
-The P-axis is plotted in the centre of the white segment, the T-axis in the centre of the colour-filled segment.
+The P and T axes are also often plotted; with the N axis, these three directions respectively match the directions of the maximum, minimum, and intermediate principal compressive stresses associated with the earthquake.
+The P-axis is plotted in the centre of the white segment, and the T-axis in the centre of the colour-filled segment.